 Mastering the Inbox: 7 Actionable Tips to Beat Email Overload

 Feel like your inbox is burning a hole in your life?
-Email overload at work is real, so how can you effectively manage your email to stop it taking over your life?
+Email overload at work is real, so how can you effectively manage your email inbox to beat anxiety and increase productivity.

 Mastering the Inbox: 7 Actionable Tips to Beat Email Overload